CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Trending ⚡

 - PykitDreams 2.0: Under development and will be released in late summer 2024.
 Keep up to date with the latest development status [here](https://github.com/TechDreams-Innovations/PykitDreams).
-- Summer event: 3rd August 2024 between TechDreams Innovations and TouchScreen BlueTooth Machines.
+- Summer event: Co-hosted on between TechDreams Innovations and [TouchScreen BlueTooth Machines](https://github.com/TouchScreen-BlueTooth-Machines) on 3rd August 2024.

 ### About me @CodeMaster7000